 The trading price of our class A common stock could be subject to wide fluctuations due to the factors discussed in this risk factors section and in the risk factors incorporated by reference.
-In addition, the stock market in general and The Nasdaq Global Select Market and the securities of technology companies in particular, have experienced extreme price and volume fluctuations.
+In addition, the stock market in general, and The Nasdaq Global Select Market and the securities of technology companies in particular, have experienced extreme price and volume fluctuations.
 These trading prices and valuations, including our own market valuation and those of companies in our industry generally, may not be sustainable.
 These broad market and industry factors may decrease the market price of our class A common stock, regardless of our actual operating performance.
+Moreover, because the debentures are convertible into our class A common stock, volatility or depressed prices of our class A common stock could have a similar effect on the trading price of the debentures.
 In addition, in the past, following periods of volatility in the overall market and the market price of a company's securities, securities class action litigation has often been instituted against these companies.
 This litigation, if instituted against us, could result in substantial costs and a diversion of our management's attention and resources.